-In February 2015 following exposure by the ABC's Four Corners programme of widespread animal abuse and cruelty by some trainers in the greyhound racing industry, the Minister for Hospitality, Gaming and Racing established a Special Commission of Inquiry into the Greyhound Racing Industry in NSW.
+In February 2015 the Minister responsible for Gaming and Racing established a Special Commission of Inquiry into the Greyhound Racing Industry in NSW.
 The Inquiry was conducted by Michael McHugh AC QC and was handed to Government in June 2016.
 The Inquiry was wide ranging and focussed on all aspects of the industry.
-Following the disclosures, the Minister required that the Board and Chief Executive Officer of Greyhound Racing NSW stand down.
-An interim Chief Executive was appointed.

-The Trust was not implicated in any of the matters before the Inquiry and Wentworth Park and the greyhound racing activities that take place on the Reserve were not, to the Trust's knowledge, subject to investigation.
-The Trust was however deeply concerned by the Report.
+The Trust was not implicated in any of the matters before the Inquiry and Wentworth Park and the greyhound racing activities that take place on the Reserve were not, to the Trust's or Administrator's knowledge, subject to investigation.

 In July 2016 the Government announced that based on the findings of the Special Commission of Inquiry, greyhound racing in NSW would cease from 1 July 2017.
-There are obvious ramifications for the management of Wentworth Park Sporting Complex.
+There were obvious ramifications for the management of Wentworth Park Sporting Complex.